stefanneamtu/Two-Token-AMM---Near/README.md

 # Constant Product AMM With Two Tokens

-The user user can swap a specific number of tokens A for a number of tokens B, or vice-versa.
+The user can swap a specific number of tokens A for a number of tokens B, or vice-versa.
 The AMM makes use of a constant product `K = A * B`, where A and B are the balances of tokens A and B respectively, to calculate the exchange rate of the tokens.